St. Mary Major

 Mary, the mother of Jesus, welcomes us to this church, the largest and most ancient of her many churches in Rome.
 On the summit of the Esquiline Hill, a short distance from the Lateran Basilica, the church was begun in the early 5th century and completed by Pope Sixtus III (432-440.)

-The English historian Edward Gibbon called this period of Roman history a time of decline and fall.
+The English historian Edward Gibbon called this period a time of decline and fall.

 Christians were not the cause the city’s misfortunes, the saint said; two loves are at work in the world building two cities.
-One love builds an evil city; Christianity builds the City of God, promoting love and justice, even when hard times come.
+One love builds an evil city; Christianity builds the City of God, promoting love and justice, even in hard times .

 Mary, the mother of Jesus, is honored in this church.
 The Christian world then saw her as a defender of Jesus, her son, who was both human and divine.
 In 431, the Council of Ephesus repudiated Nestorius, the patriarch of Constantinople, for refusing to call her “Mother of God.”
 The title safeguarded Christian belief in the mystery of the Incarnation: Jesus is God and man, the council said.